restcristian/WeatherApp/README.md

 ## WeatherApp

-Weather App created to test the React Native environment.
+Weather App created to test the React Native environment for Android.